architkansal/architkansal.github.io/_posts/2018-10-04-ML-workshops-NITW.md

 We also later organized a deep learning session where we discussed CNNs, Auto-Encoders, RNNs, RBMs etc and focussed on some other projects we had been working on, to give our audience an idea of the kind of research work that goes on in the field.
 Around that time I was working on Discriminatory Scatternets for my UG thesis.
 You can read more about my work in [this blog post](https://architkansal.github.io/Discriminatory-Scatternet).

+![ML Workshop Session]({{site.baseurl}}/images/ml2.jpg "ML Workshop Session")

-Overall, I must say it was a thrilling experience for me.
+Overall, I must say it was an awesome experience for me.
 I learnt a lot out of these sessions and exercises both on the technical and non-technical fronts.

-![ML Workshop Session]({{site.baseurl}}/images/ml2.jpg "ML Workshop Session")